spacemeshos/testnet-guide/rewards.md

 ## Rewards Account

-Smesh rewards are awarded to the wallet main account that you have created in the App prior to setting up mining.
+Smesh rewards are rewarded to the wallet main account that you have created in the App prior to setting up mining.
 This account is associated with your Smesher's identity and is called the `Rewards Account`.

 ## Layers, Epochs and Blocks